Scheme of Assessment

 The awards of the University are made and classified according to the relevant Scheme of Assessment.
 The Schemes of Assessment are regularly reviewed to ensure that they remain appropriate, reflect all relevant external regulatory and sector frameworks and ensure the continuing academic standards of the University’s awards.

 The Schemes of Assessment in place for undergraduate and taught postgraduate programmes can be found within the Senate Regulations and include the cohorts to which each scheme applies.
 Schemes of Assessment that were in place for students graduating from previous cohorts are also listed, or can be made available upon request.

-For students graduating in the 2021 academic year whose studies were affected by the impact of the Covid-19 global pandemic the University put in place a number of measures in 2020 and 2021 in order to protect students’ outcomes.
-For study in 2020 these included, for undergraduate students:
+For students graduating in the 2020 or 2021 academic years whose studies were affected by the impact of the Covid-19 global pandemic, the University put in place a number of policies to protect students’ outcomes.
+For students due to graduate in 2020 these included, for undergraduate students:

 - A Safety Net Policy which ensured that a student’s credit weighted average for the year of study would not be negatively affected by the disruption caused by Covid-19;